fatmahussein/Awesome-books-with-ES6/Readme.md

 ### Key Features <a name="key-features"></a>
 - **A desktop responsive page with a minimum width of 375px**
-- **Well designed figma template transformed to a real webpage through codes**
+- **Well-designed figma template transformed into a real webpage through codes**

 ## 💻 Getting Started <a name="getting-started"></a>